 Letter from CEO Beth De Santis

-The Annual Report represents the time and care our partners have put into working with the youth they serve.
-This is where our work branches beyond teen pregnancy prevention and into raising a generation of young people who understand they are in charge of their own tomorrows.
-The relationships our partners have created with the youth in their communities is one of the most important aspects of creating change in the teen birth rate and we will continue to support and uplift their efforts.
+As always, the annual report provides an opportunity to reflect and consider the journey ahead.
+Looking back on the accomplishments of our partners and staff over the past year makes me confident in the future of teen pregnancy prevention work.
+The relationships our partners have created with the youth in their communities is one of the most important aspects of creating change in the teen birth rate, and we will continue to support and uplift their efforts.

-2016 Annual Report
+2017 Annual Report